-For some project managers, a Gantt chart for mac is all they need.
-A Gantt chart demonstrates in detail the work breakdown structure (WBS) with tasks, sub-tasks, showing duration, start and end dates, dependencies and assigned resources.
+For some project managers, a Gantt chart for Mac is all they need.
+A Gantt chart demonstrates in detail the work breakdown structure (WBS) with tasks and sub-tasks, as well as shows duration, start and end dates, dependencies, and assigned resources.

 2. Software Very Similar to Microsoft Project

 Here’s a short list of software alternatives to MS Project from my full, in-depth reviews of the Best Microsoft Project Alternatives Of 2020.
 The list of MS Project alternatives below will be most useful to you if: